 Our service is free to all those eligible for care in New Zealand hospitals

-Nga Hau Mangere Birthing Centre will be a warm, nurturing environment, which offers a comfortable sanctuary for new mums.
+Nga Hau Mangere Birthing Centre is a warm, nurturing environment, which offers a comfortable sanctuary for new mums.

 Our staff, including registered midwives, will ensure your first few days as a new mum are as stress-free and peaceful as possible.
 This will allow you to get on with the joyful experience of bonding with your baby.